asim-shrestha/webboy/README.md

 I recommend first rendering out what the tile data looks like and then rendering the background tilemap When you render the background tilemap

+Good games to start with:
+- OpusGames simple game => Need DMA, nice to test scroll behaviour
+- Dr. Mario => You'll need the DMA implemented but you'll get to the intro screen and sample gameplay quickly
+- Tetris => Often recommended but took quite a while to actually see any data on screen